rc-kid/rckid/HARDWARE.md

 > TODO is pull-up/down on the accelerometer interrupt pin required?

 ## Power Management

+> After I realized that the advanced I2C controlled PMIC chips such as [BQ25628](https://www.ti.com/product/BQ25628) do not really increase the VSYS voltage above some threshold when powered by battery alone, I have reverted back to the good old simple MCP73832 battery charger already used in mkII.

+Power management consists of a standalone Li-Ion battery charger [MCP73832]() and a power path via a MOSFET and diode that enables DC power when connected, and battery otherwise.
+MCP73832 *must* be used as the AVR runs on 3.3V while the charger runs at 5V so outputting charger high when charge is complete as the 73831 does could destroy the chip.
+There is no such danger with MCP73832 as the STAT pin behavior is HiZ when not charging and low when charging.

 > I am considering using [BQ25628](https://www.ti.com/product/BQ25628) instead.
 It offers better battery voltage monitoring and seems slightly less complicated - also the package is smaller.
 I also considered Analog offerings, notably LTC3555, which also includes switching regulators, but it costs  alot more (6 vs 2 USD) and does not measure voltage & current on the ADC.